Wintellect/MSLearn/Introduction to Python/final final/2-reading-and-looping.md

 The first step is to download the dataset and have a look at its content and structure.
 The dataset is a text file containing [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) data.
 CSV is an extremely common data format — so common that there are Python libraries whose only purpose is to simplify reading and writing CSV files.

 1. [Click here](https://www.transtats.bts.gov/Download_Lookup.asp?Lookup=L_AIRPORT) to open your browser and download a CSV file containing a collection of airport codes, airport locations, and airport names from the BTS Web site.
 Save the file to the location of your choice and name it **airports.csv**.

+	> The file that you're downloading has a .csv\_ file-name extension.
+Even if you tell the browser to name it **airports.csv**, the file may be saved with a .csv\_ extension.
+If that happens, rename the file so that it ends in .csv.

 1. Once the download is complete, open **airports.csv** in your favorite text editor.
 Take a moment to browse the contents of the file: